Tag: Galactic

 Lettin’ it ride in the Big Easy: Jazzfest 2010 recap, Part IV: Up all night

-Part three in our five-part series, where Greg Schwartz literally pulls a triple shift, finishing the night shortly before the sun came up.
+Part four in our five-part series, where Greg Schwartz literally pulls a triple shift, finishing the night shortly before the sun came up.
 Don’t let the number of entires fool you.
 One of these sets was almost three hours long.

 Rebirth Brass Band, Congo Square Stage